-AQUACELL ECO
+AQUACELL PLUS

-This Agrément Certificate Product Sheet^[1] relates to AquaCell Eco, comprising black recycled polypropylene modular units for use either as below-ground storage tanks or as a soakaway to manage run-off from impermeable surfaces.
+This Agrément Certificate Product Sheet(1) relates to AquaCell Plus, comprising light blue polypropylene modular units for use either as below-ground storage tanks or as a soakaway to manage run-off from impermeable surfaces.

 (1) Hereinafter referred to as 'Certificate'.